This post contains affiliate links.

 With a quick Google search, you can actually find some free open-and-go curriculum.
 Most of these are available online only so be prepared to do a lot of bookmarking and printing, which in the end can be seen as a con.
 However, you still come out on top by saving on a purchase expense altogether.

 Con: Boxed homeschool programs can be expensive.

 Some open-and-go curriculum can cost hundreds of dollars depending on how much you need.
 And if you live in Canada, as we do, currency conversion rates could mean you’ll pay $1,000 CAD or more for some open and go homeschool curriculum.

 However, some companies offer the option to get a discount when you purchase your homeschool curriculum to use with your entire family.
 In this case, you’ll teach from a set of books or other resources, then students complete assignments based on their age or ability.
-You can reuse the textbooks in a few years with younger children buy purchasing extra workbooks or worksheets.
+You can reuse the textbooks in a few years with younger children by purchasing extra workbooks or worksheets.

 Pro: Some open-and-go curriculum will involve the whole family.

 However, keep in mind that not every subject lends itself well to students of different ages.
 Math comes to mind.
 Yet when you can combine the entire family for the majority of the subjects, that’s a win-win.
 Older children often jump in to help younger siblings.
-By acting as teacher they reinforce their own learning.
+By acting as teachers they reinforce their own learning.

 Several companies offer this approach with their boxed curriculum. when you’re working from home, this is something worth considering.